NVIDIA/NeMo-Framework-Launcher/README.md

 To utilize segmentation maps as conditioning input, the conditioning image can be obtained through a detector model, while text prompts can be derived from blip captioning.
 For further guidance on preparing your own dataset, you may find the documentation of [ControlNet](https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md) helpful.

+### 6.2.6.
+NSFW

+_Note: It is the responsibility of each user to check the content of the dataset, review the applicable licenses, and determine if it is suitable for their intended use.
+Users should review any applicable links associated with the dataset before placing the data on their machine._

+NSFW works on top of simple directory based dataset.
+Dataset is expected to contain two directories `safe` and `nsfw`, each with a set of JPEG files inside, and a concept list file `concepts.txt` that describes concepts that should be focused on during detection.
+Exemplary concept list can be found in `data/nsfw/concepts.txt`
+Download custom dataset for using into finetuning and move downloaded data to directories corresponding to the desired class `${data_dir}/nsfw/safe` and `${data_dir}/nsfw/nsfw`

 ### 6.3.
 Model Training